-When the "first level" of judging is completed, the judge is asked to identify some or all of the following from the "Blue for Superior" rated 4-H projects for special awards:
+When the "first level" of judging is completed, the judge is asked to identify some or all of the following from the "Blue" rated 4-H projects for special awards:

-- Champion & Reserve Champion the 4-H project that the judge considers the best in the class.
-If there are more than 15 entries in a class, then a Reserve Champion (2nd best in class) will be awarded. - State Fair Delegate 4-H members with projects selected by county judges who meet and/or exceed project and age requirements to compete at the Illinois State Fair. - State Fair Alternate 4-H members with projects selected by county judges to attend the State Fair if the State Fair Delegates are unable. - Best of Show This may be presented to 4-H members whose 4-H projects show an exceptional level of creativity, knowledge of project and show growth in project.
-Only one Best of Show will be selected per project area.
+- Class Champion the 4-H project that the judge considers the best in the class.
+One Champion will be awarded per every 10 entries in each general project class. - State Fair Delegate 4-H members with projects selected by county judges who meet and/or exceed project and age requirements to compete at the Illinois State Fair. - State Fair Alternate 4-H members with projects selected by county judges to attend the State Fair if the State Fair Delegates are unable. - Best of Show This may be presented to 4-H members whose 4-H projects show an exceptional level of creativity, knowledge of project and show growth in project.
+Only one Best of Show will be selected per project category section.